 During its first decade in government, Aberhart’s radical administration tried to print its own currency, legislate control over the media, nationalize the banking system and ban alcohol sales.
 The Social Credit Party also introduced the province’s short-lived MLA recall law and a provincial sales tax.

-In response to what they claimed to be a “world plot” by “socialists and world finance,” the Alberta government-funded Social Credit Board proposed in 1947 that the secret ballot and political parties be abolished.
+In response to what they claimed to be a “world plot” by “socialists and world finance” (which is coded language for Jewish) the Alberta government-funded Social Credit Board proposed in 1947 that the secret ballot and political parties be abolished.
 “The obvious remedy for the evils of party politics is the abolition of political parties dominated at the top as we know them today,” the report argued.

 Ernest Manning abolished the Social Credit Board in 1948.